johnmanny/imagemanip/README.md

 written throughout the 2018 spring term of UO's C++ class.

 ## Description:
-This program features a highly hierarchical, inheritance-based OOP design, with exception handling, for inputing a PNM image file, performing manipulations, and outputting a PNM image file.
+This program features a highly hierarchical, inheritance-based OOP design with exception handling for inputing a PNM image file, performing manipulations, and outputting a PNM image file.

 ## Instructions: